Skip Navigation

 Hotel Indigo Old Town Alexandria

-Modern hotel room with a large brown leather bed, white bedding, colorful pillows, striped rug, TV on a dresser, armchair by a window, and a work desk with a lamp.
-Light wood flooring and bright natural light.
+A modern hotel room with a large bed, white linens, decorative pillows, a TV on a dresser, an armchair, a desk with a chair, and a window letting in natural light.

-Modern conference room with a long dark table, beige swivel chairs on both sides, notepads and pens at each seat, glass vases as centerpieces, large windows with curtains, and a wall-mounted TV at the end.
+Modern conference room with a long table, beige swivel chairs, notepads and pens, glass vases as centerpieces, large screen on the far wall, floor-to-ceiling windows, and blue carpet flooring.

-A modern conference room with a large white table surrounded by eight chairs, a built-in wooden bookshelf with decorative items, a gray armchair, blue carpet with a geometric pattern, and floor-to-ceiling sheer curtains.
+A modern meeting room with a long white table surrounded by eight chairs, a built-in wooden bookshelf with decorative items, a gray armchair, and large windows with sheer curtains letting in natural light.

-A modern, well-lit classroom with several rows of empty desks and beige chairs.
-Each desk has a notepad and pen.
-Large windows with sheer curtains let in natural light.
+Modern, well-lit classroom with rows of desks and beige chairs, each desk holding an orange notebook and pen.
+Floor-to-ceiling windows with sheer curtains let in natural light.
+The room appears empty and organized.

-A modern indoor space with gold handrails, beige floor tiles, wood slat ceiling, and a large blue wall featuring white architectural blueprints and white text, next to a window with greenery outside.
+A modern interior with a gold handrail, beige tile flooring, and a large blue wall featuring white technical drawings and diagrams of a ship.
+Natural light enters through a window with greenery visible outside.

 01 | 07